iSeg: Interactive 3D Segmentation via Interactive Attention: Additional Results

 \section{Additional Results}

+\siga{ \paragraph{Fidelity} \ourmethod{} is flexible and not bounded to parts defined in a dataset.
+Instead, it finds unique semantic regions of the considered shape.
+In \cref{fig:coseg_supp}, we compare our segmentation results to shape parts of the COSEG dataset. \ourmethod{} selects finer regions with high fidelity to the user's input.
+For example, a click on the horse's head segments only the head.
+The corresponding part in COSEG is coarser and includes both the head and neck.
+For the alien shape, all three antennas are regarded as one part.
+In contrast, \ourmethod{} marks only the antenna with the point click. }

-\textbf{View generalization, cross-segmentation, and stability.} \cref{fig:view_supp,fig:cross_supp,fig:stability_multi_supp} present additional examples of the view generalization of \ourmethod{}, its cross-domain segmentation ability, and the stability of the selected region.
-In \cref{fig:view_supp}, we show that \ourmethod{} segments the whole body of the guitar, even though its back side is occluded from the click on the front.
+\paragraph{View generalization} \cref{fig:view_supp} present additional examples of the view generalization of \ourmethod{}.
+Our method segments the whole body of the guitar, even though its back side is occluded from the click on the front.
 Moreover, the second click on the back side of the guitar's bridge cannot be seen together in any 2D view with the first click.
 Nevertheless, our method selects the complete 3D regions of the bridge and body.

-\cref{fig:cross_supp} shows that the semantic information of \ourmethod{}'s features is shared between different shapes, and enables cross-domain segmentation of similar parts.
-Interestingly, for the click on the front right leg of the camel, the front right leg of the chair was mostly selected.
+\siga{ \paragraph{3D consistency} Different from SAM~\cite{kirillov2023segment}, our method operates natively in 3D. \ourmethod{} predicts the segmentation probability at the vertex level, or in other words, our result lives on the 3D surface of the mesh.
+Thus, it is 3D-consistent \textit{by construction}.
+In~\cref{fig:consistency}, we compare our segmentation projected to 2D with SAM's result for the projected shape views.
+Since SAM operates on each view independently, it yields inconsistent predictions.
+By contrast, in our case, any 2D projection originates from the same 3D segmentation and thus, our method is consistent across all views. }

+\paragraph{Separability} We analyze \ourmethod{}'s segmentation prediction by plotting the histogram of probability values for all the shape vertices for different clicks.
+Results were presented in \cref{fig:separability_supp} in the main paper.
+We observe that the histogram contains two populations: vertices with high segmentation probability, which correspond to the region for the clicked point, and the rest of the vertices with low probability.
+To further demonstrate the separability of the model's predictions, we use the Otsu Threshold \cite{ostu1979threshold} and binarize the probabilities.
+As the figure has shown, the region before and after thresholding remains almost the same, indicating that the segmented part can be easily separated from the shape.

+\siga{ \paragraph{Comparison} We present additional comparison results on the PartNet dataset in \cref{fig:partnet_supp}.
+While other methods struggle to segment the shape part corresponding to the click, our method succeeds. }

+\siga{ \paragraph{Full-shape segmentation} Our method's purpose is to select a customized shape region corresponding to user clicks.
+Nonetheless, we can easily employ \ourmethod{} for parsing the entire shape into multiple parts.
+In this setting, the user applies several interactive segmentation sessions.
+Assuming we have $K$ sessions, in each one of them we get the vertex segmentation probability $p_i^k$, where $i$ is the vertex index and $k = 1, ..., K$ is the session index.
+Then, the vertex class $c_i$ is determined according to the maximal confidence:

+$t_{seg}$ is a threshold for assigning a vertex to one of the segmentation regions, and class ``0" is an additional background class. \ourmethod{} is typically confident in its predictions (with segmentation probabilities close to $0$ or $1$), thus, we set $t_{seg}$ to $0.5$.